Personal + Professional Development Weekend at Tribe

 - 3 Keys to Pain Free Movement

-- Exercise is good for us.
-It keeps our muscles strong, maintains bone density, and improves circulation and lymph flow.
+- Research shows that exercise keeps your muscles strong, maintains bone density, and improves circulation and lymph flow.
 It has also been shown to improve brain health, increase energy, boost mood, promote better sleep, and have numerous other benefits.
-But what if you go to the gym and come home in pain?
-Or you’re already in pain, and trying to exercise exacerbates it?
-We’ve all had clients with chronic injuries from playing sports in high school and college that have flared up from exercise or even something as simple as putting on a sock.
-So, how can we help our clients to move safely without injury, and to enjoy working out without feeling worse?
-Because if we can help our clients continue to exercise into old age without being limited by pain, we can help to improve their overall health long-term.
-In this course, we’ll look at what ‘exercise’ in our culture is doing to our musculoskeletal systems and explore a more mindful approach to movement focusing on our deeper stabilizing system.
-You will learn the anatomy of the deep and superficial myofascial systems and practice gentle exercises to balance the two systems.
-When our large superficial muscles overpower these deeper stabilizing muscles, overly compressive forces produce wear and tear on joints and can create pain.
+But what if your clients go to the gym and come home in pain?
+Or are already in pain, and trying to exercise exacerbates it?
+Many clients have chronic injuries from playing sports in high school and college.
+They can flare flare up from exercise or even something as simple as putting on a sock.
+The ability to exercise into old age can improve their overall health and longevity.
+So, how can we help clients to move safely without injury, and to enjoy working out without feeling worse?
+In this course, you will learn the anatomy of the superficial and deep myofascial systems and practice gentle exercises to balance the two systems.
+When there is an imbalance between these systems, excessive compressive forces result.
+This will eventually create wear and tear on joints and can create pain.
+We’ll look at the effect popular forms of exercise have on the musculoskeletal system and explore a more mindful approach to movement, focusing on our deeper stabilizing system.
 Practitioners will be able to integrate these movement principles into their own body mechanics to reduce the risk of injury and teach clients how to incorporate them into home care recommendations.
-Please wear loose, comfortable clothing.
-Consider bringing a yoga mat, sheet, or bath towel, as some exercises will be performed on the floor.